moehler438/moehler438.github.io/_posts/2025-01-09-why-bikepack.md

 ![image info](/assets/img/posts/why_bikepacking/cedaro.jpg)

-Most of these probably seem pretty insignificant and like they could easily be accomplished by driving somewhere and they could.
-But it's a completely different feeling to drive to a roadside bakery than to have been riding in the rain for a couple of hours to then suddenly see a massive sign reading "CINNAMON ROLLS" (she made caramel rolls when I was there).
+Most of these probably seem pretty insignificant and like they could easily be accomplished by driving somewhere.
+They certainly could.
+But it's a completely different feeling to drive to a roadside bakery than to have been riding in the rain for a couple of hours and suddenly see a massive sign reading "CINNAMON ROLLS" (she made caramel rolls when I was there).

 So why go bikepacking?
 It's an avenue of type 2 fun that allows you to explore great distances while still taking in the views.
 It brings a feeling of uncertainty to each day making anything possible and instilling an intense level of self-confidence.
 Bikepacking provides a degree of approachability that allows for the most memorable of connections and experiences.